Federated Learning in the Presence of Adversarial Client Unavailability: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we use numerical experiments to corroborate our theories and analysis on both real-world and synthetic datasets.
-Specifically, we evaluate the proposed variants of FedAvg and FedProx on balanced real-world dataset (CIFAR-10 \cite{krizhevsky2009learning}) and imbalanced Synthetic $\pth{1,1}$ dataset (see \prettyref{app:synthetic}) \cite{shamir2014communication,li2020federated} with different heterogeneity which will be specified later.
-The results on synthetic dataset are deferred to~\prettyref{app: exp} due to space limitation.
-In each round, $K=10$ clients are sampled uniformly at random without replacement from $M=100$ clients to build $\tilde{\calS}_t.$ Let us denote by $\epsilon_t$ the actual dropout fraction in round $t,$ \ie, $\epsilon_t\triangleq (\sum_{i\in\tilde{\calS}_t\setminus \calS_t} n_i) /(K N / M).$ The amplification factor $\beta$ is tuned from grid search and is set as $\beta = M / K = 10$ throughout.
-All the results are averaged from at least two different random seeds.
-The missing hyper-parameters and hardware setup can be found in the following subsections and in~\prettyref{app: exp}.
+We evaluate the top-1 accuracy of the proposed variants of FedAvg and FedProx on real-world datasets CIFAR-10 \cite{krizhevsky2009learning}, Shakespeare \cite{mcmahan2017communication}, and synthetic dataset following \cite{shamir2014communication,li2020federated}.

-Each of the evaluations contains two parts: \\ {\bf (1) Comparisons with the baselines}: FedAvg \cite{mcmahan2017communication}, FedProx \cite{li2020federated}, and MIFA \cite{gu2021fast} algorithms.
-Momentum SGD is used as the local solver for FedProx.
-For ease of presentation, we name FedAvg, MIFA, and our FedAvg variant as FedAvg-type henceforth as they share the same structures of local computations. \\ {\bf (2) Comparisons with Byzantine-resilient algorithms}: centered clipping (cclip) \cite{karimireddy2021learning}, geometric median (GM) \cite{chen2017distributed}, and their bucketing variants \cite{karimireddybyzantine22}. \cite[Section 5]{karimireddybyzantine22} argued that momentum is helpful in reducing clients' variance in stochastic gradients.
-This setting is adopted hereafter for the Byzantine-resilient algorithms.
-Since the original Byzantine-resilient algorithms in \cite{karimireddybyzantine22} do not account for either partial client participation or local computations, we let the parameter server reuse the inactive clients' one-step ($s=1$) momentum from the last active rounds, analogous to MIFA, for a fair comparison.
-The active clients still update their latest momentum to the parameter server for aggregation.
-Similar to \cite{karimireddybyzantine22}, we set $2$ buckets for the bucketing variants.
+{\bf Baselines.} Each of the evaluations consists of two parts: \begin{enumerate}[(1)] \item Comparisons with the baselines FedAvg \cite{mcmahan2017communication}, FedProx \cite{li2020federated}, and MIFA \cite{gu2021fast}.
+The baseline MIFA is chosen because it is designed against general client unavailability that does not have benign random patterns.
+The key idea of MIFA is that for unavailable clients, the parameter server uses the memorized latest updates from those clients for aggregation.
+For clients running FedProx, we use momentum SGD to solve the local program.
+For ease of presentation, henceforth we refer to FedAvg, MIFA, and our FedAvg variant as FedAvg-type algorithms because that the clients under those algorithms share the same form of local computations. \item Comparisons with the Byzantine-resilient algorithms centered clipping (cclip) \cite{karimireddy2021learning}, geometric median (GM) \cite{chen2017distributed}, and their bucketing variants \cite{karimireddybyzantine22}.
+Given $\{x_1, \cdots, x_M\}\subseteq \reals^d$, cclip \cite{karimireddy2021learning} and GM \cite{chen2017distributed} aggregate those $M$ points as follows: \begin{itemize} \item cclip: Given the clipping radius $\tau>0$ and iteration budget $L$, $\text{agg}_{cclip, L}(x_1, \cdots, x_M)$ is iteratively obtained as